nwn8/datafun-07-ml/README.md

 # datafun-07-ml

-This is an explatory data analysis for Module 7 using Machine learning libraries.
+This is an explatory data analysis for Module 7 using Machine Learning libraries.

 This project uses the following python libraries:
 <ul>